What Is a CMS? Examples, Types, and How to Choose

 A clear, beginner-friendly explanation of what a CMS is, the main types of content management systems, real examples of each type, and how to choose the right CMS for your website in 2026.

-In 2026, CMS platforms power the vast majority of websites on the internet.
+In 2026, website management platforms power the vast majority of websites on the internet.
 WordPress alone accounts for 43.5% of all websites globally.
-Understanding what a CMS is — and the different types available — is essential for anyone building or managing a website.
+Understanding what a content management system is — and the different types available — is essential for anyone building or managing a website.

 The Simple Definition